nspin/nix2go/README.md

 # nix2go

-Dropping tools into an arbitrary environment is hard.
+Dropping tools into an arbitrary environment can be a pain.
+Many tools' build systems were not designed with static compilation in mind, and other tools require non-binary runtime files (e.g. Python or nmap) anyways.
-Compiling them statically can be challenging or just unfeasable, and getting all of the necessary libraries and other runtime dependencies in the right place when standard locations won't work is a pain.
+Ensuring all of the necessary libraries and other runtime dependencies in nonstandard locations can be found in the environmnet is no fun at all.
 Nix provides an elegant solution to these problems.

 This repository contains the files necessary to prepare a Nix closure to run somewhere other than the Nix store by substituting Nix store paths in Nix outputs using a user-supplied Python function.